 The calf has two muscles: the gastrocnemius and the soleus.
 They meet to form the Achilles tendon, the large fibrous cord that runs down the back of your lower leg.
 It connects the calf muscles to the heel bone.
 The Achilles tendon is used for push-off strength, balance, and power while standing, walking, running, and jumping.
 This tendon can be strained or partially torn, making it difficult to walk or run.
+A sports injury can also lead to Achilles overuse and strain.

-Achilles Tendonitits Causes, Symptoms & Treatment Options
+Achilles Tendonitits Strain Causes, Symptoms & Treatment Options

 The calf has two muscles: the gastrocnemius and the soleus.
 They meet to form the Achilles tendon, the large fibrous cord that runs down the back of your lower leg.
 It connects the calf muscles to the heel bone.
 The Achilles tendon is used for push-off strength, balance, and power while standing, walking, running, and jumping.
 This tendon can be strained or partially torn, making it difficult to walk or run.
+Common causes of Achilles tendonitis strain include Achilles overuse, tendon microtears, and calf tightness.

 Overview